 The Rise

 The harness horse or "roadster" was an integral part of early American life.
 He was versatile and highly adaptable to all travelling conditions, good roads or rough country ground.
 "Devotion to the horse and pleasure in his displays of power and speed were limited to no geographical region or to no social class" [Akers p.4].
-Currier and Ives Print The harness horse was a democratic horse and road racing, as practiced by early Americans, was a sport shared on an equal basis by the common-citizen and aristocrat.
+The harness horse was a democratic horse and road racing, as practiced by early Americans, was a sport shared on an equal basis by the common-citizen and aristocrat.
 The town storekeeper, the farmer, the country doctor, the local judge, or reverend, observing a moneyed neighbor driving or riding their trotting horse was neither resentful nor envious, for they too often owned a fast trotter.
 A person could take pride in rearing, training and driving/riding their own horse.
 The open road was their racecourse.
 There were no limits to their opportunities for competition, for every person and their horse met along the road were possible rivals.
 In the age of the road horse it's no wonder harness racing as a sport arose with vigor.
 Unlike his counterpart, the running horse, the Thoroughbred was often considered too frail and unreliable for regular use on the rigorous American roads.
 He was an English import, a Torie, that thrived in America only through the support of a moneyed, English aristocratic class, patronizing their long standing tradition of running horses.
 However, the trotting horses were a type that the common citizen knew about, understood, and could care about.

 It was on these tracks that amateur racing took on a more formal character.
 Out of impromptu Saturday afternoon gatherings of horses and drivers at these driving club tracks grew "the Matinees".